dftbplus/recipes/docs/basics/firstcalc.rst

          1    1    0.00000000000E+00  -0.10000000000E+01   0.00000000000E+00
          2    2    0.00000000000E+00   0.00000000000E+00   0.78306400000E+00
          3    2    0.00000000000E+00   0.00000000000E+00  -0.78306400000E+00
+  }

-specifies a cluster of 3 atoms of the type O and H (cluster geometries having open boundary conditions, as distinct from periodic supercell geometries).
+which specifies a cluster of 3 atoms of chemical types O and H (cluster geometries having open boundary conditions as distinct from periodic supercell geometries).
 The Cartesian coordinates of the atoms in the "gen" format are given in Angstroms.
-The first column of integers contains sequential numbering of the atoms in the system (the actual values are ignored by the parser).
+The first column of integers contains the sequential numbering of the atoms in the system (the actual values are ignored by the parser).
 The second column contains the type of each atom, given as the position of the appropriate element in the element list of the second line of the "gen" data.
 The ``GenFormat{}`` is not the only way to specify the geometry, you should check the manual for other methods.

 As demonstrated above, it is possible to put arbitrary comments in the HSD input after a hash-mark (``#``) character.
 Everything between this character and the